ajiangsfu/NMRphasing/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-10-1.png)

 SPC\_DSM performs the worst on phase error correction based on our example data.

+Side notes:
-Side note: with a single CPU, it takes about 10 minutes to process all R code.
+1) With a single CPU, it takes about 10 minutes to process all R code
+2) Files with higher resolution plots can be found within folder "docs", there are in three formats: pdf, word, and html

 ## IV.
 NMRphasing R package general information